storedsafe/tokenhandler/README.md

 This script requires Python v3 and some libraries.
 All of the required libraries are normally installed by default.

-It has been developed and tested using Python v3.7.4, on macOS Sierra 10.14.5.
+It has been developed on Linux using Python 3.6, modified and tested using Python v3.7.4 on macOS Mojave 10.14.5.

-## Syntax
+# Syntax

 ```
 $ tokenhandler.py --help